polyflection/reactive_component/README.md

 # ReactiveComponent

-A Dart package for stream-based reactive programming, designed to support simplicity, composability, flexibility.
+A Dart package that supports stream-based reactive programming, designed for simplicity, composability, flexibility.

 ```dart
 class Counter with ReactiveComponent {